Great storm of 1987: Winds

 A highest gust of 119 kn is estimated from satellite data at Quimper, Brittany, with the highest measured gust at 117 kn at Pointe du Roc, Granville, Normandy.

-In south-east England, where the greatest damage occurred, gusts of 70 kn or more were recorded continually for three or four consecutive hours.
+In south east England, where the greatest damage occurred, gusts of 70 kn or more were recorded continually for three or four consecutive hours.

 During this time, the wind veered from southerly to south-westerly.
-To the north-west of this region, there were two maxima in gust speeds, separated by a period of lower wind speeds.
+To the north west of this region, there were two maxima in gust speeds, separated by a period of lower wind speeds.
 During the first period, the wind direction was southerly.
 During the latter, it was south-westerly.
-Damage patterns in south-east England suggested that tornadoes accompanied the storm.
+Damage patterns in south east England suggested that tornadoes accompanied the storm.

-In the UK, winds at Shoreham-by-Sea, Sussex reached 100 kn before the anemometer failed.
+In the UK, winds at Shoreham-by-Sea, West Sussex reached 100 kn before the anemometer failed.
 Many anemometers were reliant on mains power, and ceased recording as the south east of the United Kingdom was blacked-out by power cuts, thus losing much valuable data.

-Winds with an estimated 200-year return period hit the counties of Kent, Sussex, Berkshire, Hampshire, and along the coastal strip of Essex, Suffolk, and South Eastern Norfolk.
+Winds with an estimated 200-year return period hit the counties of Kent, Sussex, Berkshire, Hampshire, and along the coastal strip of Essex, Suffolk, and south east Norfolk.
 North of a line from Portland Bill, Dorset to Cromer, Norfolk the return period of the respective gusts were under 10 years.

 Sustained winds speeds greater than 75 mph were recorded for over an hour in southern Britain.
 According to the Beaufort scale of wind intensities, this storm had winds of hurricane force 12 (73 mph or greater); as the term hurricane refers to tropical cyclones originating in the North Atlantic or North Pacific, the descriptor "great storm" has tended to be reserved for those storms in recent years reaching this velocity.
 Hurricanes have a very different wind profile and distribution from storms, and significantly higher precipitation levels.